AyomiCoder/ClinZK/API.md

 #### POST /issuer/issue
 Issue a signed credential to a participant.
 No age restrictions - credentials can be issued to anyone, including children.

+**⚠️ Security:** Requires both `issuerName` and `issuerLoginId` to authenticate the clinic.
+The login ID is generated when the issuer is registered and must be shared securely with the clinic.

 **Request Body:**
 ```json
 {